nichtich/Pod-Pandoc/README.md

 - [pod2pandoc](https://metacpan.org/pod/pod2pandoc) is a command line script to convert Pod to any format supported by Pandoc
 - [App::pod2pandoc](https://metacpan.org/pod/App::pod2pandoc) provides functionality of [pod2pandoc](https://metacpan.org/pod/pod2pandoc) to be used in Perl code
-- [Pod::Simple::Pandoc](https://metacpan.org/pod/Pod::Simple::Pandoc) can parse Pod to the abstract document model of Pandoc
+- [Pod::Simple::Pandoc](https://metacpan.org/pod/Pod::Simple::Pandoc) converts Pod to the abstract document model of Pandoc
-- [Pod::Pandoc::Modules](https://metacpan.org/pod/Pod::Pandoc::Modules) holds a set of Pod documents of Perl modules
+- [Pod::Pandoc::Modules](https://metacpan.org/pod/Pod::Pandoc::Modules) manages a set of Pod documents of Perl modules

+# REQUIREMENTS

+Installation of this module does not require Pandoc but it is needed to make actual use of it.
+See [http://pandoc.org/installing.html](http://pandoc.org/installing.html) for installation.

 # EXAMPLES